ray-project/ray/doc/source/train/overview.rst

 -------

 The Trainer ties the previous three concepts together to launch distributed training jobs.
 Ray Train provides a Trainer class for different frameworks.
+See :ref:`Trainer APIs <train-api>` for more details.
 Calling the ``fit()`` method executes the training job by:

 #.
 Launching workers as defined by the `scaling_config`.